davestewart/nuxt-areas/docs/folders.md

 ## Area root

-> Set up individual folders with closely-related content
+> Set up areas' root folder

 To get started, create a new folder called `/areas` in the root of your Nuxt project, then create some initial area folders within: